 SAVING FOR RETIREMENT IN THAILAND

-One of the questions that I often get asked by people living and working in Thailand is how does one go about effectively saving for retirement?
+One of the questions that I often get asked by people living and working in Thailand are what are the options for saving for retirement?

-For those in the midst of a career but who are laying down plans for a longer-term stint in Thailand, it’s a bit daunting understanding what options might be out to help build your retirement savings.
+For those in the midst of a career but who are laying down plans for a longer-term stint in Thailand, it’s worth understanding what options might be out to help build your retirement savings.